 Installment loans are one of the most common ways to finance life’s bigger expenses.
 While they all operate similarly, the most common installment loans have different functions and interest rates.

 Personal loans are the most common type of installment loans.
 However, auto loans, student loans, buy now, pay later loans and mortgages are also popular — and often necessary — financing options.

 Personal loans can be used for essentially every legitimate expense and are offered by banks, credit unions and online lenders.
 The balance is repaid in fixed monthly installments, and they also tend to have fixed interest rates.
 Most are unsecured, which means collateral isn’t required.
 Because of this, they tend to have higher interest rates than secured options like mortgages or auto loans.

-There are lenders that offer personal loans for nearly every expense — from weddings to adoption costs to vacation-related purchases — but not every lender or financial institution will offer loans for the same purpose.
-Some companies have restrictions on what the funds can be used for, so make sure your needs are met before signing on the dotted line.
+There are lenders that offer personal loans for nearly every expense — from weddings to adoption costs to vacation-related purchases.
+While most personal loan lenders place few restrictions on how to use the funds, not every lender or financial institution will offer loans for the same purpose.
+Make sure your needs are met before signing on the dotted line.

 2. Auto loans

 Auto loans are meant specifically for purchasing a vehicle.
 While many dealerships offer in-house financing, you can also find direct auto loans through credit unions, banks and online lenders.
 They tend to offer lower rates and more repayment flexibility.